 Languages are powerful tools for thinking.
 Different languages encourage different ways of thinking and lead to different thoughts.
 Hence, inventing new languages is a powerful way for solving problems.
-We can solve a problem by designing a language in which it is easy to express a solution, expressing the solution in that language, and implementing an interpreter for that language.
+We can solve a problem by designing a language in which it is easy to express a solution and implementing an interpreter for that language.

 An interpreter is just a program.
-As input, it takes a specification of a pro-interpreter gram in some language.
+As input, it takes a specification of a pro- interpreter gram in some language.
 As output, it produces the output of the input program.
-By designing a new interpreter, we can invent a new language.

-In this chapter, we explore how to implement an interpreter.
-We also introduce the Python programming language, and describe a Python program that implements an interpreter for a subset of the Scheme language.
 Implementing an interpreter further blurs the line between data and programs, that we first crossed in Chapter 3 by passing procedures as parameters and returning new procedures as results.
-Now that we are implementing an interpreter, all programs are just data input for the interpreter program.
-The meaning of the program is determined by the interpreter.
+Programs are just data input for the interpreter program.
+The interpreter determines the meaning of the program.